Skip to main content

 Other causes

 Sometimes the cause is straightforward and requires no further treatments.
 If it’s mosquito season, your cat may simply have a bite, and the swelling will go down in a few days.
-Your cat may have also sustained a minor injury or scratch that’s causing swelling.
+Your pet may have also sustained a minor injury or scratch that’s causing swelling.
 Watch the swelling for a few hours to a day to see if there are changes.
-If your cat will allow you, inspect the swelling site to see if you can see a bump, bruise, bite, or even an attached insect like a tick.
+If she will allow you, inspect the swelling site to see if you can see a bump, bruise, bite, or even an attached insect like a tick.
 Clean the area thoroughly if you can to help avoid further infections.

 Woman petting cat